slackpropagation/silent-leak-detector/README.md

 ## License

+This project is licensed under the MIT License.
-MIT.
-Free to use, share, and adapt.
+You are free to use, modify, and distribute it with attribution.
+See the [LICENSE](LICENSE) file for full terms.